 Bachelor of Applied Science, Computer Science; B.A.
 Architecture, University of Pennsylvania; M.Arch, Columbia University GSAPP

-Co holds a master of architecture degree from Columbia University’s GSAPP, where she was awarded an honorary design award and the Loewenfish Memorial Prize for Design Excellence, and dual bachelor degrees in architecture and computer science from the University of Pennsylvania.
-Previously she taught design at the University of Kentucky, Columbia University, and the University of Pennsylvania.
+Co teaches at Syracuse University, where she is an assistant professor of architecture and the director of the New York City architecture program.
+She holds a master of architecture degree from Columbia University and dual bachelor degrees in architecture and computer science from the University of Pennsylvania.
+She is a registered architect in the State of New York, a Certified Passive House Consultant (CPHC), and a LEED-accredited professional.
+Previously, she taught design at the University of Kentucky, Columbia University, and the University of Pennsylvania.